14 day - PDC3 2023

 This is the backdrop for your PDC learning experience...!

-Our course emulates the Mollison / Morrow / Holmgren curriculum, backed by our own experiences of over 17years in both Suburban & Rural settings.
+Our course applies the wisdom of Mollison / Morrow & Holmgren as part of our course curriculum and supported by our experiences of over 22years in both Suburban & Rural settings.

-We cover a wide variety of landscapes and climates & include the application of Permaculture Principles to food production, water harvesting, home design, construction, energy conservation & generation, income from homestead and practical strategies from tried & tested
+We demonstrate the application of Permaculture Principles to food production, water management, passive home design, multi-functional construction, natural energy generation, income from homestead along with practical strategies from tried & tested

 It is an expectation that you will finish the course with a property 'Concept' design of your

 very own to get you started on your Permaculture Journey!!

 Venue: Limestone Permaculture Farm > 846 The Bucketts Way, STROUD ROAD.
 NSW 2415

 Includes: - Earth Restorer's Guide to Permaculture (2023 Edition) by Rosemary Morrow

 - Seasonally inspired Gourmet Morning tea & lunch .

 - Learning onsite at Limestone Permaculture Demonstration Farm.